CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiWizard/txt/c/APP.5.1 General Groupware.txt

 ### 3.3 Requirements for increased protection requirements

-Listed below are exemplary proposals for requirements that exceed the state of the art level of protection and should be considered IN THE EVENT OF INCREASED PROTECTION.
+Listed below are exemplary proposals for requirements that go beyond the level of protection afforded by the state of the art and should BE considered AT INCREASED PROTECTION.
 The concrete determination takes place within the framework of a risk analysis.
 The letters in parentheses indicate which basic values ​​are given priority protection by the requirement (C = confidentiality, I = integrity, A = availability).

 #### APP.5.1.A20 Creating an Outage Plan for Groupware System Failure [Emergency Response Officer, IT Leader, Information Security Officer (ISB)] (A)

-It SHOULD be a concept designed to minimize the consequences of a failure and what to do in the event of a failure.
+A concept SHOULD be designed to minimize the consequences of a failure and what to do in the event of a failure.
 The emergency planning for the groupware system SHOULD consider the existing emergency plan of the institution.
 Important tasks to be able to maintain or re-start the groupware system SHOULD be described as being able to be performed by appropriately trained personnel.
 A recovery plan for the groupware system SHOULD be created, which describes how to reboot the systems after a failure.
 System recovery emergency exercises SHOULD be performed on a regular basis, including all aspects of a system failure or compromise.

 #### APP.5.1.A21 End-to-end encryption (CI)